 An Enterprise Resource Planning system, also known as an ERP, can help businesses in standardizing procedures and centralizing information.
+As a result, making the right ERP selection is crucial for business success.
 This system is sold in modules to many industries, such as manufacturing, school districts and hospitals.
 The modules are interconnected and can be for Human Resources, Finance and Inventory/Sales.

 You enter data in one module, and that can be used in other areas, minimizing duplication of time and effort, streamlining processes.
 For example, an employee's name can be entered in the Human Resource module, and that can be used to approve Purchase Orders.

-- Make a list of your must-have features to help you focus on your needs, rather than on the whistles-and-bells vendors may show you, but unrelated to your real requirements.
+- Make a list of your must-have ERP features to help you focus on your needs, rather than on the whistles-and-bells vendors may show you, but unrelated to your real requirements.

-- Contact at least 3 vendors
+- Contact at least 3 ERP vendors.

-- Be sure the vendor can meet your budget limitations
+- Be sure the vendor can meet your budget limitations.

 - Run a Better Business Bureau report on the ERP vendor.